zhartman86/MathfinderBot/README.md

   - `item` *optional* The syntax for adding an item is `NAME:WEIGHT:VALUE`.
 For example `Sword:5:10` would add a Sword of 5 weight and a value of 10.
 Only name is required.
   - `qty` *optional.* How many to add.
 Default is 1.

 - —`Import` Import an a list of items.
-CAUTION—This will **replace** any existing list.
+CAUTION—This will **REPLACE** any existing list.
 If you want to add many items, use the `Add` action.
 You can copy/paste your text file into the subsequent modal.
   - `attachment` A text file containing one item per line.

 - —`Export` Export the current list to a text file.